astral-sh/rye/README.md

 of a rye managed project, the regular Python is picked up automatically.
 For the global tool installation you need to add the shims to the path.

+## Deinstallation

+If you no longer want anything to do with rye, all you need to delete is the `~/.rye` folder.
+Everything that it has downloaded / created is placed in there.

 ## Some of the things it does

 It automatically installs and manages Python: